Post-secondary education in Canada is the tertiary level of education. It is the next level after completion of high school (or secondary education).

 You will have a lot to evaluate at this point.
 Aside from making sure which discipline you want to study, you will need to decide on the kind of program fits you and your educational/career goals.
 Then comes the practical considerations: the cost of the program, which educational institution, location, and other options.
 It would be good to have the professional support of a guidance counsellor or a teacher in your high school.
-You can also consult a settlement provider organization like Immigrant Centre’s Pre-Arrival Centre (if you are still in your home country) about your questions and concerns.
 Also read: Choosing your college or university wisely for more tips.

 Check admission requirements

 There is no single guideline to be followed for admission requirements.
 Requirements vary from program to program and on the institution.
 Basic requirements would be proof of completion of secondary education (high school) such as transcripts and proof of high school completion (diplomas, degrees, certificates).
 Have these documents translated to English or French by a certified translator.
 You will also need English Language Proficiency Test records.
 Other requirements could be: